September 1276 papal election

 The September 1276 papal election is the only papal election to be the third election held in the same year; after Pope Gregory X died, two successors died that year, requiring yet another election.
-The election was also the first non-conclave, since the establishment of the papal conclave after the papal election, 1268–1271.
+The election was also the first non-conclave since the establishment of the papal conclave after the 1268–1271 papal election.

 Election of John XXI

 Pope Adrian V died on August 18, 1276, at Viterbo after a pontificate of only 38 days without being consecrated.
 The only act of his pontificate was the suspension of the constitution Ubi periculum about the conclave.

 The number of the cardinals present at Viterbo at the death of Adrian V is unclear, but, except for Simon de Brion, who acted as legate in France, at least cardinal Vicedomino de Vicedominis (and perhaps also Riccardo Annibaldi) was absent at Rome due to illness.
 The rest of the cardinals decided to await on his arrival.
 Vicedomino joined the electors at the beginning of September, and the electors finally started to proceed.
 However, the gravely ill Cardinal Vicedomino died on September 6.

 The remaining 10 (nine?) electors continued to proceed.
 They were divided into two national parties: French and Italian.
 Neither of them had sufficient number of votes to elect his own candidate.
 On advice of Giovanni Gaetano Orsini the cardinals finally elected the only neutral cardinal, Portuguese Pedro Juliani, bishop of Frascati.
 The contemporary chronicles do not agree on the date of his election: dates between September 8 and September 17 are given.
 Most probable seems to be September 15.

 Due to errors in the numbering of the popes named John in the contemporary catalogs, the elect took the name John XXI, although there was no John XX.
 He was solemnly crowned by his grand elector Orsini on September 20.